 • Grand Jury Award

-While student filmmakers are welcome to submit to any category at the discounted student rate, these films will be judged in the general competition and only films produced by students enrolled at Oklahoma high schools, colleges and universities will be eligible to compete in the Best Oklahoma Student Short Film category.
+While student filmmakers are welcome to submit to any category at the discounted student rate, these films will be judged in the general competition and only films produced by students from Oklahoma and enrolled in college or university or an Oklahoma high school will be eligible to compete in the Best Oklahoma Student Short Film category.

 Student filmmakers must be able to provide proof of enrollment (class schedule or student identification).